-|Title:||School Adolescent Mood Project: Efficacy of Counselor-Implemented IPT-AST|
+|Title:||School Adolescent Mood Project: Efficacy of IPT-AST in Schools|

 |Principal Investigator:||Young, Jami||Awardee:||Children's Hospital of Philadelphia|

-|Program:||Social and Behavioral Context for Academic Learning [Program Details]|
+|Program:||Social, Emotional, and Behavioral Context for Teaching and Learning [Program Details]|

 |Award Period:||5 years (07/01/2019 - 06/30/2024)||Award Amount:||$3,599,539|

-Project Activities: The research team will randomly assign high school counselors to deliver IPT-AST or services-as-usual (SAU).
-The research team will collect data from adolescents, parents, teachers, and school records to evaluate between-group differences on emotional and school outcomes and to examine moderators and mediators of intervention effects.
-The research team will also conduct an implementation study to determine acceptability, feasibility, fidelity, and sustainability of school counselor delivered IPT-AST, and they will calculate the cost and cost-effectiveness of the intervention.
+Project Activities: The research team will randomly assign adolescents with elevated depressive symptoms to IPT-AST delivered through telehealth or services-as-usual (SAU).
+The research team will collect data from adolescents, parents, teachers, and school records to determine whether telehealth-delivered IPT-AST improves social, emotional, and school outcomes for depressed youth.
+They will also explore factors that mediate or moderate intervention impact.
+Through an implementation study, the research team will determine the acceptability, feasibility, fidelity, and sustainability of school-based telehealth delivery of IPT-AST.
+They will also calculate the cost and cost-effectiveness of the intervention.

-Research Design and Methods: The research team will register this study on ClinicalTrials.gov.
-Researchers will randomly assign counselors within each school to deliver IPT-AST or services-as-usual (SAU) and provide training and ongoing consultation to IPT-AST counselors.
-They will then randomly assign adolescents with elevated depressive symptoms to IPT-AST or SAU.
-The research team will collect data from adolescents, parents, teachers, and school records to evaluate between-group differences on emotional and school outcomes and to examine moderators and mediators of intervention effects.
-They will also conduct an implementation study to determine acceptability, feasibility, fidelity, and sustainability of school counselor delivered IPT-AST.
+Research Design and Methods: Researchers are randomly assigning adolescents with elevated depressive symptoms to IPT-AST or services-as-usual (SAU).
+IPT-AST will be delivered through telehealth by research staff (alone or in collaboration with school support staff) and SAU will be delivered by counselors or other student support staff in schools.
+The research team will collect data from adolescents, parents, teachers, and school records to evaluate between-group differences on social, emotional, and school outcomes and to examine moderators and mediators of intervention effects.
+They will also conduct an implementation study to determine acceptability, feasibility, fidelity, and sustainability of school-based telehealth delivery of IPT-AST.

 Key Measures: The research team will assess social processes (interpersonal conflict, social functioning), emotional outcomes (depression and anxiety symptoms, depression diagnoses), and school outcomes (school engagement, grades) using standardized measures for adolescents, parents, and teachers and school records.
-Researchers will collect data on services received in IPT-AST and SAU, techniques utilized in both conditions, and feasibility, acceptability, fidelity, sustainability, and costs of IPT-AST using session logs, time diaries, standardized measures, counselor- and consultant-rated fidelity checklists, and qualitative interviews.
+Researchers will collect data on services received in IPT-AST and SAU, techniques utilized in both conditions, and feasibility, acceptability, fidelity, sustainability, and costs of IPT-AST using session logs, time diaries, standardized measures, fidelity checklists, and qualitative interviews.

-Data Analytic Strategy: The research team will analyze this data using hierarchical linear models (HLM) and hierarchical generalized linear models (HGLM) to assess the effects of IPT-AST relative to SAU on proximal and distal outcomes and to explore hypothesized moderators.
+Data Analytic Strategy: The research team will analyze these data using hierarchical linear models (HLM) and hierarchical generalized linear models (HGLM) to assess the effects of IPT-AST relative to SAU on proximal and distal outcomes and to explore hypothesized moderators.
 They will test mediation using causal mediation approaches.
 They will assess the acceptability, feasibility, fidelity, and sustainability of IPT-AST using mixed methods.

-Cost Analysis: The research team will assess overall costs and cost-effectiveness of the two study conditions from the perspective of the payer (education and health care sectors) using the resource costing method.
+Cost and Cost-Effectiveness Analysis: The research team will assess overall costs and cost-effectiveness of the two study conditions from the perspective of the payer (education and health care sectors) using the resource costing method.
 Using the estimated mean cost and mean effect per adolescent by intervention group, they will construct an incremental cost-effectiveness ratio (ICER) for each significant outcome.
 They will generate a joint distribution of incremental mean costs and effects for the two intervention arms using non-parametric bootstrapping procedures.
 They will generate cost-effectiveness acceptability curves by plotting these probabilities for a range of ceiling ratios.
 Finally, they will explore cost-offset associated with IPT-AST with the aim of exploring financial benefits that might accrue through potential reductions in healthcare service use resulting from improved outcomes.